 Another great attribute of Docker is that it offers consistent environments from the development to production.
 Here its containers are configured to internally maintain the configurations & dependencies.
 This way, the same container can be used from the development to production ensuring that there is no discrepancies/manual intervention.

-If an upgrade needs to be performed during the release cycle of a product, necessary changes can be made easily to the Docker containers, testing can be done, and same changes can be implemented to the existing containers.
+If an upgrade needs to be performed during the release cycle of a product, necessary changes can be made easily to the Docker containers, testing can be done, and the same changes can be implemented to the existing containers.
 This is yet another flexibility of Docker usage.
-Docker enables to build, test & release images which be deployed across various servers.
+Docker enables to build, test & release images that be deployed across various servers.
 When a new security patch is available, the same process can be done, applying the patch, test it and then release that to production.

 With Docker, the deployment reduces to just seconds.
 It is because it creates a container for each process and it doesn’t boot an OS.
 Here the data is easily created and destroyed sans any worry that cost to get it again is going to be higher than affordable.